tjordanchat/weather-station/README.md

 View in Kindle with current.html

-Both the web pages refresh every 15 minutes to match the cron schedule.

 If you want to view it on your computer go to new.html.
 It rotates 90 degrees

+Both the web pages refresh every 15 minutes to match the cron schedule.

-I do this like:
+I visit this page like this:

    	   http://192.168.0.1:8000/new.html